Cognition-in-Context-Lab/PublicVersion_3C/README.md

 # PublicVersion_3C
 This repository contains all the files necessary to replicate "Worth the wait?
 Contextual influences on delaying gratification during the COVID-19 pandemic".
 See the README file for details on the repository.

 NOTE: The Loyalty foundation is named ingroup throughout the processing and analysis scripts.
 There are also a handful of variables in the processing script that are not included in the analysis manuscript as they weren't used in the manuscript.
+The codebook is attatched to help with understanding what the variables are.

 For processing, cleaning, and exclusions, you will need the following files: 1. <lookup1MCQ.txt> 2. <lookup2MCQ.txt> 3. <lookup3MCQ.txt> 4. <3C_processing.Rmd> 5. <3C_Live_Study_data.csv>.
 The <3C_processing.Rmd> file on successfully running will spit out the final data frame for analyses, <omit_df.csv>.